Nature meets education at Edgecomb private school

 He noted that one of the only times his former students would perk up was when they conducted field research or took a trip to a wastewater treatment plant to expand on what they learned in the classroom.

-“When kids are given the space to be themselves outdoors, a part of their mind, body, and spirit gets activated,” said Lichtinger.
+“When kids are given the space to be themselves outdoors, a part of their mind, body and spirit gets activated,” Lichtinger said.
 “During free play, you might think students are fooling around.
-They are having fun, but real learning is happening too.
+They are having fun, but real learning is happening, too.
 Place-based learning adds new layers of understanding to their toolbox.
-It’s one thing to learn about a concept, but another to see it in the real world.
-As an educator, it also teaches me about my students– I see who plays with others or prefers imaginary play.”
+It’s one thing to learn about a concept but another to see it in the real world.
+As an educator, it also teaches me about my students — I see who plays with others or prefers imaginary play.”

-Lichtinger returned to Maine after working for the FoodCorps in Lewiston.
-His said his passion for place-based education—a pedology that immerses students in local heritage, cultures, and landscapes—emerged while planting gardens with New Mainers.
+His said his passion for place-based education — a pedology that immerses students in local heritage, cultures and landscapes — emerged while planting gardens with New Mainers.

-“No matter your language or background, we find common ground when we work on a project together,” said Lichtinger.
-“I firmly believe that kids with a literal hand in the Earth will better care for it, and I see that at CTL – my students are empowered to go out and make a change.”
+“No matter your language or background, we find common ground when we work on a project together,” Lichtinger said.
+“I firmly believe that kids with a literal hand in the Earth will better care for it, and I see that at CTL — my students are empowered to go out and make a change.”

 Praise from local scientists

-The school’s science and history curricula gets revised every five years.
+The school’s science and history curricula get revised every five years.
 This year, students will study “Water: Fresh and Salt” with local scientists.

 Dr. Marissa McMahan of Manomet Conservation Sciences remembers teaming up with CTL in 2019.
 Leaning on one of her first experiences conducting fieldwork at the Lobster Conservancy, she made a protocol for the outdoor classroom.

-Students sample 10m2 quadrants along a 100m transect in the low intertidal zone [parallel to the shore].
-Within each quadrant, they lift the rocks and seaweeds to collect all the crabs they can, both invasive species—like green crabs and Asian shore crabs—and native species—like Jonah crabs and rock crabs.
-Back in the classroom, each critter is identified, measured, and sexed and then placed back in the hiding spot where they were found.
+Students sample two quadrants in the low intertidal zone (parallel to the shore).
+Within each quadrant, they lift the rocks and seaweeds to collect all the crabs they can, both invasive species (like green crabs and Asian shore crabs) and native species (like Jonah crabs and rock crabs).
+Back in the classroom, each critter is identified, measured and sexed, and then placed back in the hiding spot where they were found.

 Like McMahan, Harvey is inspired by the students’ curiosity and CTL’s willingness to preserve and be guided by just that.

-“As we aim to accomplish climate resilience, our work is centered on understanding how locals are processing environmental changes,” said Harvey.
+“As we aim to accomplish climate resilience, our work is centered on understanding how locals are processing environmental changes,” Harvey said.
 “This includes tuning into youth voices.
 CTL students are valuable members of today’s climate conversation and they’re tomorrow’s future decisionmakers.”

 Send questions/comments to the editors.